FACULTY MENTORS

 After graduating from Clemson University with a BA ('06) in Political Science, Tim McCulloch worked for IKON Office Solutions in Charlotte, North Carolina where he rapidly secured new clients in a customer-facing sales position.
 After significantly growing his territory and valuing IKON's comprehensive sales training program (#1 ranking by Sales Training Magazine) McCulloch moved into sports marketing where he managed and sold Corporate Partnerships for ISP Sports (IMG) and Comcast SportsNet (NBC Sports).
 He enrolled in Villanova's part-time MBA program in August of 2012.
 While completing his MBA ('14, Marketing), McCulloch launched his marketing consultancy which he still operates today, Corporate Partnership Strategies, LLC.
 Formed in 2013, McCulloch consults select clients to take control their brand marketing, develop strategic marketing partnerships and enhance revenues through sales training.

 In January 2018, McCulloch began teaching Professional Selling in the Villanova School of Business with a curriculum based on real-world sales experiences.
-Today he is a Business Fellow & Visiting Instructor in the Marketing & Business Law Department.
+Today he is the Associate Chair of the Marketing & Business Law department and the James F. Kelly Jr. ’55 VSB Endowed Professor of Practice in Professional Selling.

 Please contact Professor McCulloch to discuss careers in business development, sales, marketing, interviewing strategies, team sales competitions and to learn more about VSB's Business Development Concentration.